 - Real-time visits.
 Make patient-doctor interaction fast and convenient through video and audio calls.
 High-quality video is essential for doctors to see and evaluate the signs and symptoms of illnesses and diseases.
-If your budget allows, add a video conferencing feature for more effective medical examinations.
+If your budget allows, add a video conferencing real-time feature for more effective medical examinations.

 - Communication.
 Besides video or audio call options, improve the user experience through one-to-one messenger implementation and share photos and other files using a safe and reliable connection.

 - Geolocation.
 Telehealth services enable patients to overcome barriers to healthcare and get the necessary treatment while staying at home.
 Geolocation is needed to allow patients to find pharmacies and hospitals nearby and map out their routes.

 - Payments.
 The app should offer a payment option so that patients can pay for their visits.
 App developers need to provide multiple payment methods to allow patients to choose the most appropriate way of payment: credit card, debit card, insurance coverage, employer coverage, or coupons.

 - Push notifications.
 Patients may get notifications of an appointment approval or rejection.
 This feature may also remind users about upcoming visits.